Goldendale Energy Storage Project

 Federal environmental review process

 This project is also being reviewed for environmental impacts through the federal National Environmental Policy Act (NEPA) process.
-To review the federal environmental review documents, visit its document library.
+To review the federal environmental review documents, visit the Federal Energy Regulatory Commission's document library.

 Cleanup of contamination left behind by former aluminum smelter

 The lower reservoir of the proposed project would be located on a portion of the former Columbia Gorge Aluminum smelter site called the West Surface Impoundment.
-We are working with FFP to study and develop a cleanup plan to address contamination left behind by past smelter operations in this area.
+We are working with FFP Project to study and develop a cleanup plan to address contamination left behind by past smelter operations in this area.

-Read our blog for more information.
+Read our May 2022 blog for more information.